omnivector-solutions/armasec/docs/source/tutorials/getting_started_with_keycloak.md

 ![Select Role](../images/keycloak-select-role.png){: .framed-image}
 _Select Role_

-Now your client should be all set up and ready to go!
-Log out of the admin portal before you go on so that you are ready to log in with your new user later on in the tutorial.
+Now your client should be all set up and ready to go! **Make sure you log out of the admin portal before you go on** so that you are ready to log in with your new user later on in the tutorial.
+Otherwise, you will automatically be logged in as the admin user, and this user does not have any roles mapped to it!

 ## Start up the example app